 We feel the majority of computing should be embedded across the curriculum.

 We encourage our children to enjoy and value the curriculum we deliver.
 We will constantly ask the WHY behind their learning and not just the HOW.
 We want learners to discuss, reflect and appreciate the impact computing has on their learning, development and well-being.
 Finding the right balance with technology is key to an effective education and a healthy lifestyle.
 We feel the way we implement computing helps children realise the need for the right balance and one they can continue to build on in their next stage of education and beyond.
 The way pupils showcase, share, celebrate and publish their work will best show the impact of our curriculum.
-We also look for evidence through reviewing pupil’s knowledge and skills digitally through tools like Purple Mash software.
+We also look for evidence through reviewing pupil’s knowledge and skills digitally through Seesaw.